pedrogancho/In-Life/README.md

 - **Homepage** - Displaying Login and Signup buttons as well as company information.
-- **Login** - As users, we want to log in so we can see our clients! 😎
+- **Login** - The Ambassadors want to log in so they can see their clients! 😎
-- **Sign Up** -Name , Email ,Password, Confirm Password ,Photo Upload, Promo Code , feature I’m an Ambassador / Manager (Type Dropdown)“Create Account” (Type Button) -> Link to /dashboard“Already have an account?
-Login here” -> Link to /login
+- **Sign Up** - Name , Email , Password, Confirm Password, Photo Upload, Promo Code, "Create Account" Button -> Link to /dashboard, “Already have an account" Button-> Link to /login.
-- **Dashboard Admin Page** - View clients information from all Ambassadors
+- **Dashboard Admin Page** - View clients information from all Ambassadors.
-- **Dashboard Ambassador Page**- View Own clients (view only his Promo code clients)
+- **Dashboard Ambassador Page**- View Own clients (view only his Promo code clients).
+- **Dashboard Admin Page** - View clients information from all Ambassadors.
+- **Houses Page** - View available apartments and select the adequate ones to send each client.
-- **Edit Client Page** - Edit clients information
+- **Edit Client Page** - Edit clients information.
-- **Create Client Page** - Create a new clients.
+- **Create Client Page** - Create new clients.
-- **Log Out** - As users, we want to close our session once we finished navigating through this amazing page so no one can get back to our account. 👋
+- **Logout** - The users need to be able to close their session once finished navigating so no one can get back to their account. 👋
 - **404** - As users, we want to be politely warned that this page does not exist and it was our fault to search for it. ⚠️
 - **500** - As users, we want to be politely warned that the amazing team behind the project screwd it up and it's not our fault. 💔